LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Highly scalable
 - Distributed
-- Many platforms and progamming languages
+- Many platforms and programming languages
     - C, C++, Java
 - db4o acquired by Versant
 - Lot of features
 - easy to use
-- Full Persistance Orthogonality
+- Full Persistence Orthogonality
     - but code is injected (into byte-code)

 ## Indexing